 Information for participants

-- Paper-presenters may be students
+- Paper-presenters may also be students

 - Convenors may also present a paper during the conference, either in their own panel or another.